 Step 1: Check the VIN

 Every car has a 17-character VIN (Vehicle Identification Number).
 It’s like your car’s social security number.
+It is also a stolen car lookup entity.
 So, if you need to track down a stolen vehicle, a simple VIN check will get the ball rolling.
-The NICB has a VIN database of stolen vehicles that they maintain with the help of law enforcement and insurance companies.
+The NICB has a VIN database of stolen vehicles that it maintains with the help of law enforcement and insurance companies.
+NICB’s VINCheck is a public, free national stolen vehicle lookup service that can help you find out if a car may have a record of an insurance theft claim.

 The NICB VINCheck is a free online service.
-You can do up to five searches per IP address within 24 hours.
+You can perform up to five searches per IP address within 24 hours.
 But first, you’ll need the VIN.
 Don’t take the seller’s word for it if you have even the slightest doubt that you are dealing with a stolen car.
 Look for the VIN on the car while you or your mechanic inspects it.
+A stolen VIN check can provide a conclusion to all your mounting worries.

 Most cars have the VIN label at one of these places: